Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 ``function`` *cannot* be used to create references to instance methods.
 Explicit ``lambda`` expressions must be used to do so.

-The target name of a ``function`` form must be the name of a valid function.
+..
+Warning:: The target name of a ``function`` form must be the name
+             of a valid function.
 If the name refers to a macro, then the behavior is undefined.

 ``set`` Forms
 ^^^^^^^^^^^^^